sparky8512/starlink-grpc-tools/README.md

 There are `reboot` and `dish_stow` requests in the Device protocol, too, so it should be trivial to write a command that initiates dish reboot and stow operations.
 These are easy enough to do with `grpcurl`, though, as there is no need to parse through the response data.
 For that matter, they're easy enough to do with the Starlink app.

 Proper Python packaging, since the dependency list keeps growing....

-Some of the functionality implemented in the `starlink-grpc` module could be ported into `starlink-json` easily enough, but this won't be a priority unless someone asks for it.

 ## Other Tidbits